Series: CLOCKWORK AGENTS

 BOOK 2: Touch of Steel

 This book tells the love story of Company spy Claire Brooks and Wardens of the Realm spy Alastair Payne, the Earl of Wolfred.
 We met Alastair in book 1 in his role as the best friend of the hero and wannabe lover of the heroine.
-In book 1, Alastair not only had to give up on his love for Arden, but he also fell for a Company sympathizer who set him up and left him for dead, crushed under a carriage.
+In book 1, Alastair not only had to give up on his love for Arden, but he also fell for a Company sympathizer who set him up and then left him for dead, crushed under a carriage.
 At this point, Alastair is in the final stages of recovering from his injuries, and he is wary of female relationships.
 That attitude doesn't last long though, because at the beginning of this book, Alastair is called upon by the Wardens to go undercover with Claire in pursuit of a deadly, double-dealing spy named Stanton Howard.

 This book isn't as strong as book 1.
 I had no trouble at all figuring out the plot twist regarding Stanton Howard, and you won't either because the author telegraphs it all the way through.
 This isn't an awful book; it's just not as good as the first one—which was terrific—so it would have had to meet a very high standard, one that second books frequently miss.
 One weakness in the steampunk aspect of the story is that most of the gimmicks and gadgets that the characters use are carbon copies of modern-day inventions (e.g., cell phones, tasers, laptops).
 Steampunk is more fun when the gadgets are a bit more exotic.